nyx-team/nyx/README.md

 # Nyx

-Nyx is an open-source discord bot, made in JS and Python.
+**Nyx is a Multi-purpose, open-source Discord Bot, made in JS and Python.**

 ## Configuration

-To generate a Config file (`config.json`) do:
+To generate a `config.json` file do:

 `python make_config.py`